Documentation Index

-Enneo allows you to add your own code in the form of “User Defined Functions” and use it in different areas.
-These functions can be used especially in the business logic of rule-based AI agents, in webhooks or event implementations - i.e. anywhere where your own code or SDKs are used.
+Enneo allows the depositing of custom code in the form of “User Defined Functions” for various applications.
+These functions can be particularly used in the business logic of rule-based AI agents, in webhooks or event implementations.
+Therefore, whenever own code or SDKs are used.

-User-defined functions are managed in the Integration of surrounding systems section in the settings.
+User defined functions are managed in the Integration of peripheral systems section in the settings.
 Any number of custom functions can be stored here.

-Functions are saved as code fragments that implement specific application logic and can be called in various
+Functions are stored as code fragments that implement specific application logic and are retrievable in various

 integration scenarios.

-- Connecting Output Management Systems: For instance, for the dispatch of notifications.
+- Connection to Output-Management-Systems: For example, for the dispatch of notifications.

 Calling User Defined Functions